maxihafer/content-prep/README.md

 ## Encryption Process

 1. The source folder (`src`) is zipped without any compression to a temporary file.
-2. The output file (`out`) is created and its write position is forwarded by the length of the HMAC.
+2. The output file (`out`) is created and its write position is advanced by the length of the HMAC.
-4. The IV is written to the output file (at position `0 + len(HMAC)`) as well as the HMAC itself.
+3. The IV is written to the output file (at position `0 + len(HMAC)`) as well as the HMAC itself.
-5. The zipped `src` is then XORKeyStreamed into the output file starting at position `0 + len(HMAC) + len(IV)` as well as into the HMAC.
+4. The zipped `src` is then XORKeyStreamed into the output file starting at position `0 + len(HMAC) + len(IV)` as well as into the HMAC.
-6. The HMAC is then calculated and written to the output file at position `0`.
+5. The HMAC is then calculated and written to the output file at position `0`.
-7. The output file digest is calculated and written to the `Detection.xml` file. **_NOTE:_** As `src` is a zip archive, the digest changes from execution to execution, though the content is the same.
+6. The metadata is written to the `Detection.xml` file.<br/>
+**_NOTE:_** the digest changes from execution to execution,.
 This is due to the fact that the zip archive contains the file creation time in its header.

-The encryption key, HMAC key and IV are generated randomly at the start of the encryption process and stored in the `Detection.xml` file.

 The resulting structure of the encrypted file is as follows: